brucdarc/MushroomCapital.io/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-#Shroom Capital Management
+# Shroom Capital Management

+Project for a private group of friends to pool fund to invest in defi.